Every year tons of new products launch in the market, but many go down terribly due to poorly conceived marketing strategies.

 You, undoubtedly, must have done a competitive analysis on your marketing plan before thinking of adopting it, right?
 But are you 100% sure it will work?

-Proven strategies may have a higher probability of success, all the same, each drive different results depending upon a business nature.
+Proven strategies may have a higher probability of success, all the same.
+Each driving different results depending upon their business nature.